Piotr1215/cloudrumble/docs/cks_guide.md

 <def>[Kata Containers](https://katacontainers.io/) Kata Containers is an open source container runtime, building lightweight virtual machines that seamlessly plug into the containers ecosystem.</def>

 ![Container Isolation](http://www.plantuml.com/plantuml/proxy?cache=yes&src=https://raw.githubusercontent.com/Piotr1215/dca-prep-kit/master/diagrams/cks-containers-katacontainers-isolation.puml&fmt=svg)

+> [!NOTE] this requires nested virtualization (in case of running workloads on VMs) and can degrade performance.
+Some cloud providers do not support nested virtualization.

+### Containers isolation in Kubernetes

+- run a container with kata container runtime: `docker run --runtime kata -d nginx`
+- run a container with gVisor runtime: `docker run --runtime runsc -d nginx`

+1. Create runtime object
+2. use `runtimeClassName` on pod definition level to use the runtime